opensupplyhub/open-supply-hub-api-examples/how_to/fuzzy_search_guide.md

 # Searching for Facilities on Open Supply Hub

-The new /api/v1/production-locations/ endpoint provides intelligent search capabilities that help you find production locations even with incomplete information, typos, or partial addresses—similar to how Google search works.
+The `GET /api/v1/production-locations/` endpoint provides intelligent search capabilities that help you find production locations even with incomplete information, typos, or partial addresses—similar to how Google search works.

 ## Quick Start